The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age as a woman's estrogen levels decline.

 The Mid Yorkshire Hospitals NHS Trust has an informative menopause factsheet to support employees.

 Belfast Health and Social Care Trust created an information leaflet for staff which directly links into its overall health and wellbeing strategy and improving working lives policies.
+It'sLet's Talk Menopause page provides useful links and toolkits.
 The trust has also created videos in partnership with Business in the Community to further support staff and managers with the menopause in the workplace.
 Take a look at the Guide for managers video and the Guide for employees video.

 For more information on the work that Belfast is doing, contact Samantha.Whann@belfasttrust.hscni.net.